cara380nm/princes/notes.md

 in cave: Orioths journal. killed 4 rats. put in jar with mead and drowned it?
 Journal 2 says he was apprenticed to a necromancer.
 J3: Master left.
 Decided to get an army of corpses.
 I'll be the Lord of Lance rock

+Killed Orioth.
+On return, after resting there was symbol of Cult of Howling Hatred left behind with fresh corpse in pit

+Corpse with roughly drawn map towards feathergale spire

+Caught two cult of howling hatred.
+They showed us hand signal.

+Aerisi Kalineoth is leader of howling hatred wind cult.
+Tall and slender moon elf with wings.
+Whispers and calls all noble subjects.